 - MRI or CT images of the brain to check for swelling or another cause of the symptoms, such as a tumour

-- a lumbar puncture to see if there is inflammation of the brain and to identify what virus has caused the condition
+- a lumbar puncture to see if there is inflammation of the brain and to identify what virus or bacteria has caused the condition

-- lab tests of of blood or urine samples, or a swab taken from the back of the throat, which might identify viruses
+- blood or urine tests, or a swab taken from the back of the throat, which might identify viruses or bacteria

 - electroencephalogram (EEG) to measure the brain’s electrical activity